hazelcast/hazelcast-jet/site/website/versioned_docs/version-4.1/operations/cluster-sizing.md

-For stronger resource isolation (multi-tenant environments, strict SLAs), consider starting multiple smaller clusters with resources allocated on an OS level or using a resource manager such as [Kubernetes](operations/kubernetes.md).
+For stronger resource isolation (multi-tenant environments, strict SLAs), consider starting multiple smaller clusters with resources allocated at the OS level or using a resource manager such as [Kubernetes](operations/kubernetes.md).

-## Hardware Planning
+## Uniform Hardware

 Jet is designed to run efficiently on homogeneous clusters.
 All JVM processes that participate in the cluster should have equal CPU, memory